 Preparing for the show season may not be as easy as it looks.
 There are many aspects that go into getting to the show ring, and even more that need to be done before you even set your first trailer tires onto the road.

 6. Set your end-of-the-season goals.
 What can you realistically expect to achieve by the championships?
 Break each goal down into a series of mini-steps that work you back to where you and your horse are now.
 Start at the beginning but set a timeline that enables you to achieve those long-term goals about a month before your championships.
+If you'd like a goal-setting workbook designed especially for the equestrian, click here.

 5. Build momentum.
 Setting a routine is an essential component to showing.
 You need to develop momentum in everything from knowing what equipment you need to take with you for the show, to establishing habits for packing all the extras that you will need once you are off-property.